mvolkmann/blog/src/swift.md

 Another way to open an existing Xcode project is to double-click the `.xcodeproj` file that is created.

-The "Source Control" menu supports many Git commands including Commit, Push, Pull, Fetch Changes, Stash Changes, and Discard All Changes.
-When committing changes a window opens where side-by-side file diffs are displayed.
-By default the new version is displayed on the left.
-To switch this select Preferences ...
-Source Control ...
-Comparison View ...
-Local Revision on Right Side.
-Modified files are indicated the Navigator by adding an "M" after their name.
-Added files have an "A" after their name.

 ## Using the Interpreter

 To start the interpreter as a REPL (Read Eval Print Loop), enter `swift`.